uforia/MatterBot/README.md

 - Twitter users' posts, as followed by the account configured (*)
 - Velociraptor news/updates (RSS)
 - WeLiveSecurity news (RSS)
-- WikiJS - Monitoring change to your WikiJS instance (*)
+- WikiJS - Report changes to your WikiJS instance (*)

 ### Currently supported by `matterbot`